 Another great thing about this one-bowl chocolate cake recipe is that it's easily scalable.
 And since right now there's only two of us at home, I figured that making six cupcakes instead of a full cake would be better, portion-control-wise.
 Plus, cupcakes are fun!

-So I present to you One-Bowl Eggless Chocolate Cupcakes.
+So I present to you chocolate cupcakes without eggs.

 By the way, this same eggless chocolate cake recipe (scaled down by four) is how you make a quick Microwave Chocolate Mug Cake.
 That's right, a single serving cake cooked in the microwave in 2 minutes.
 How cool is that!

-You can use regular cocoa powder like I did.
-But if you want a more intense chocolate flavor, try using dark chocolate cocoa powder and one teaspoon of espresso powder instead.
+Cocoa Powder: You can use regular cocoa powder, or for more intense chocolate flavor, try using dark chocolate cocoa powder instead.

 Step 1: Whisk the dry ingredients

-In a medium mixing bowl, whisk together the flour, sugar, cocoa powder, baking soda, and salt (photo 1).
+In a medium mixing bowl, whisk together the flour, sugar, cocoa powder, espresso powder (if using), baking soda, and salt (photo 1).
 For best results, use a sifter to remove the lumps from the flour and cocoa powder.

 Step 2: Stir in the wet ingredients